 If you think email attrition is unavoidable and re-engaging unnecessary, think again.
 Customers do lose interest in every aspect of life, and yes, that even includes your brand.
 But that interest can be re-kindled.
 When it comes to your brand, it’s in your own best interests to make the effort to do so and minimize the inactive segment.

-2 reasons why you need to re-engage
+Two reasons why you need to re-engage

 Let’s consider two reasons why you should have a re-engagement strategy in place to try and get your disinterested subscribers interested again.
 They are Brand Aware.
 Customers and subscribers are already warm leads.
 Once upon a time there was some kind of interest on their part.
 At some point they wanted to hear from you; that’s why they subscribed in the first place.